 - Attackers set cmd.exe or other shell programs as debuggers for the above-listed accessibility programs

-Once the executables are switched, you can press the Shift key five times in a row to bypass the login and get a system level command prompt if sethc.exe has been replaced.
+Once the executables are switched, you can press the Shift key five times in a row to bypass the login and get a system-level command prompt if sethc.exe has been replaced.
 It utilman.exe is replaced, then you will have to press Win+U keys.

 The attacker then effectively gets a shell without needing to authenticate and since the replacement uses a legitimate Windows binary (cmd.exe) it makes the process of identifying the Sticky Keys attack really difficult.

-Once the attack has been identified, the most acknowledged and effective remedial method is to prevent the attacker from getting administrative privileges since, modifying or changing the necessary keys or files in this attack requires administrative privileges.
+Once the attack has been identified, the most acknowledged and effective remedial method is to prevent the attacker from getting administrative privileges since modifying or changing the necessary keys or files in this attack requires administrative privileges.

-An easy way to prevent such Sticky Key Backdoor attacks is by disabling Sticky Keys on your Window computer.
+An easy way to prevent such Sticky Key Backdoor attacks is by disabling Sticky Keys on your Windows computer.
 To do this, open Control Panel > Ease of Access Center > Make the keyboard easier to use > Uncheck the Turn on Sticky keys checkbox as shown above in the image.

-Sticky Keys Backdoor Scanner is a free tool that will scan your system for binary replacements and registry modification, that can indicate that your computer may have been compromised by a Sticky Key Backdoor.
+Sticky Keys Backdoor Scanner is a free tool that will scan your system for binary replacements and registry modification, which can indicate that your computer may have been compromised by a Sticky Key Backdoor.

 See how you can reset Administrator password in Windows using Sticky Keys.

 Sticky Keys Backdoor Scanner